Svardfox/corag/README.md

 #### Other supported shapes

-The retrieval client is robust and will also accept:
+The preprocessing scripts are robust and will also accept:

 - A **list of strings**: